 You can easily keep your WordPress blog private by logging into your blog with your Admin account and enabling this option in “General Settings”.

 But keep in mind that this will prevent your blog and blog posts from showing up in search engines.
-That is, while many bloggers use an SEO strategy to grow their blogs without depending on social media, you cannot do the same.
+That is, while many bloggers use an SEO strategy to grow their blogs without depending on social media, you cannot do the same with a private blog.

 To get the people you want to find your blog, you will have to redirect them through social networks or paid Ads.